 On May 8, 2026, Porsche AG announced the shutdown of three subsidiaries and the elimination of more than 500 additional jobs as new CEO Michael Leiters delivered his first restructuring moves since taking over.
 The three units being closed are Cellforce Group (battery cell manufacturing), Porsche eBike Performance (electric bike drive systems), and Cetitec (specialized data-communication software).
-The 500 cuts come on top of the prior 1,900-position reduction plan Porsche disclosed last year for completion by 2029, putting the cumulative announced reduction at roughly 2,400 jobs against a global headcount near 42,000.
+The 500 cuts come on top of the prior 1,900-position reduction plan Porsche disclosed last year for completion by 2029, putting the cumulative announced reduction at roughly 2,400 jobs at that stage, against a global headcount near 42,000 and ahead of the June expansion to 3,900.

 Cellforce accounts for around 50 of the affected employees.
 Porsche eBike Performance is the largest single hit, with about 350 employees at sites in Ottobrunn (Germany) and Zagreb (Croatia).
 Cetitec adds 90 layoffs split between Germany (60) and Croatia (30).